pantheon-systems/documentation/source/content/guides/decoupled/overview/01-introduction.md

 With a Pantheon Front-End Site you can create sites from server-side rendering (SSR) or a static site generator (SSG).
 The following options exist for site creation using the Pantheon Front-End Site Early Access offering:

 * **Import Repository**: Connect your Git provider and select an existing repository.
 The CMS is optional for this configuration.
 Limited support is provided for this configuration.
 * **Gatsby and WordPress**: Create a decoupled site using a base Gatsby.js frontend template with WordPress as the CMS.
 * **Next.js and Drupal**: Create a decoupled site using a base Next.js frontend template with Drupal as the CMS.
 * **Next.js and WordPress**: Create a decoupled site using a base Next.js frontend template with WordPress as the CMS.

 Currently, Pantheon Front-End Sites do not support SSR using Gatsby.
-Support for SSG with Next.js is available.

 Other permutations for site development using a Front-End Site can be used, but are not supported and currently not recommended.

 ### Create a Decoupled Site with Pantheon

 You can build a decoupled site on Pantheon using several methods.
-The decoupled option must be enabled you can apply your own configuration or use a Pantheon developed start kit.
-The following workflows apply when starting your decoupled journey.
+The decoupled option must be enabled you can apply your own configuration or to use a [compatible starter kit](https://decoupledkit.pantheon.io/docs/decoupled-kit-overview).
+Refer to [Site Creation](guides/decoupled/overview/site) for more information.

-* **Without a Starter Kit (No Backend Configuration)**
-  1. Import a GitHub repository.
-  1. Configure the frontend application.
-  1. Connect to the Node.js frontend application.
-  1. Push changes to trigger a site build.

-* **Using a Starter Kit (With Backend Configuration)**
-  1. Configure the backend.
-  1. Use the kit package to connect the backend to the frontend.
-  1. Configure the frontend application.
-  1. Connect repository to the Node.js frontend application.
-  1. Push changes to trigger a site build.

 ### Pantheon Front-End Site Starter Kits

-Pantheon offers recommended decoupled starter kit templates that are preconfigured, and include the following:
+Pantheon offers recommended decoupled starter kit templates that are pre-configured, and include the following:

 * A set of recommended modules or plugins for creating decoupled sites on Pantheon.